-The average success rate of IVF globally is under 50 percent.
+The average success rates of IVF globally are under 50 percent.
 This means that almost half the people who undergo IVF do not get pregnant and unfortunately, your doctor may not always be able to tell you the reasons for failure of IVF.

 IVF is an expensive procedure with no guarantee of success.
-Once you get your head around the cost of IVF, the most important concern for patients is to know about their chances of success.
+Once you get your head around the actual cost of IVF, the most important concern is usually about the chances of success.
 You don’t want to end up disappointed after spending tens of thousands of dollars.

 The IVF clinic you choose, lab factors, the method of performing the procedure, experience and skills or the doctor, the competence of the embryologist are all factors that can affect your IVF results but over 50 percent of IVF cases will fail even if these conditions are perfect.

 If even after choosing the right IVF clinic, you are wondering why did my IVF fail, read the below to get an idea of personal factors that could be causing problem.

 Like most biological processes, pregnancy and the development of an embryo inside the human womb is a complex procedure.
 What we do not know about pregnancy is much greater than what we do know.

-However, when looking at the reasons for failure of IVF, infertility specialists have been able to identify some specific factors that may be to blame:
+When looking at the reasons for failure of IVF, fertility experts have been able to identify some specific factors that may be to blame:

 1. Embryo implantation failure

 The IVF process is complicated and there is no way to figure out the stage at which the success is being blocked.
 But one of the most common causes of IVF failure is the failure of embryo to attach to the uterus lining.

 Embryo implantation failure could happen either due to problem with the embryos or problem with the uterus, but it cannot be determined for sure which of these has caused the failure in your specific case.